 pending-changes apply command will display a prompt to let you know a restart will occur.
 This prompt displays even if the server is stopped, but in that case there is no restart.
 You can suppress the prompt using the

 --ignore-prompt option, but this does not change the restart behavior.
 If the changes do not require a restart, the changes are applied without a prompt.
 For more information, see tsm pending-changes apply.

-What happens when an Active Directory group is removed from Tableau Server?
+What happens when an external directory group is removed from Tableau Server?

-Many Tableau administrators use Active Directory groups to import and create users.
+Many Tableau administrators use external directory groups to import and create users.
 After the users are imported into Tableau Server, administrators will then delete the group in Tableau Server.
 Deleting a group does not delete the users in it.